Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Results

-In Fig. \ref{f5}(a), we plot the averaged conductance $G$ in which we perform the time average over $140,000$ time steps and the ensemble average over $31$ different initial conditions.
-It is clear that $G$ exhibits a nonlinear rising and weak steplike increases.
-An origin of the steplike behavior in $G$ is roughly understood by examining a coarse-grained density field $n(\mathbf{r})=\langle \sum_{i}\delta (\mathbf{r}-\mathbf{r}_{i}(t)) \rangle$ which is the averaged density of 0.1 $\mu$m squares, where $\langle \cdots \rangle$ represents ensemble and time averages.
-Figure \ref{f7} shows typical density patterns of the electrons corresponding to the s-th step of $G$.
-For small $V_{\rm{G}}$, the electrons seem to stay in front of the split-gate (Fig \ref{f7}(a)).
-The electrons flow through the split-gate in one line at the first step of $G$ (Fig. \ref{f7}(b)), two lines at the second step (Fig. \ref{f7}(c)) and three lines at the third step (Fig. \ref{f7}(d)).
-Therefore, it is confirmed that the steplike increments do not originate from the conductance quantization, and the effects can be attributed to the increase in the number of lanes formed by sequential single electron flow in the constriction as expected by Rees et al.\cite{i23}.
+The steplike behavior in $G$ is roughly understood by examining the density distribution function $n(\mathbf{r})$ [see Eq. (\ref{n})].
+Figure \ref{f6} illustrates typical density patterns of electrons near the gate, corresponding to the $s-$th step of $G$.
+For low $V_{\rm{G}}$, as seen in Fig. \ref{f6}(a), the electrons seem to stay in front of the gate but flow slightly through the barrier.
+We can directly observe that the electrons flow through the gate in one line at the first step of $G$ [Fig. \ref{f6}(b)]), two lines at the second step [Fig. \ref{f6}(c)] and three lines at the third step [Fig. \ref{f6}(d)].
+Therefore, it is confirmed that the steplike increases are not originated from the conductance quantization \cite{in14}, but the effects can be attributed to the increment in the number of stream lines of electron flow in the constriction, as suggested by Rees {\it et al}. \cite{Rees}.
+However, the smooth steps in $G$ cannot be understood only with the discrete increments in the number $N_{\rm{G}}$ of electrons to pass simultaneously through the gate.

-Temporal fluctuations of electrostatic potential induce electrons to pass through a potential barrier in the constriction.
-Figure \ref{f5}(c) shows the barrier